Politics of Eswatini: Male succession

 Succession is chosen in relation to the status of the potential king's mother.
 The iNdlovukati is chosen by the Royal Council after the King's death; he will be from an unrelated family.
 Within the aristocracy, the first wife is never the main wife - a second wife who has a higher pedigree will take precedence.
 The Royal family line, the Dlaminis, never intermarry; the King is always a Dlamini, the Queen Mother is never a Dlamini.
 The king is not followed by blood brothers.
 He is "Nkosi Dlamini" and is expected to unify his position by choosing wives from all sectors of the community.
 The balance of power lies between the King and the Queen Mother.
 The Royal Council plays a key role in the selection of the successor to the throne.
 Much of this tradition remains secret (or undetermined) - but it is rumoured that the new king must be single, and is usually a minor.
 His wives are important.

 Polygamy

 A Swazi king's first two wives are chosen for him by the national councillors.
 These two have special functions in rituals and their sons can never claim kingship.
 The first wife must be a member of the Matsebula clan, the second of the Motsa clan.
 According to tradition, he can only marry his fiancées after they have fallen pregnant, proving they can bear heirs.
 Until then, they are Liphovela.

 Lifestyle

 King Mswati III is often criticized for his lavish lifestyle in a nation with approximately 34 percent of people unemployed, nearly 70 percent living on less than a dollar a day and with around 35 percent of adults suffering from HIV — one of the world's highest HIV infection rates.
 His fleet of luxury cars and the millions spent towards refurbishing his numerous wives' luxury mansions are cited as examples.

 Executive branch

+In general practice, however, the monarch's power is delegated through a dualistic system: modern and statutory bodies, like the cabinet, and less formal traditional government structures.